Don’t Get Blown Away by the Gale of Creative Destruction

 For Millennials, many of their cherished childhood memories involve exploring their local Toys R Us, getting awestruck by the endless aisles of toys in all shapes and colors, and walking home with the latest NERF gun or LEGO kit.
 This month, the announcement that Toys R Us is finally closing all its stores and liquidating all its assets made major headlines.
 Looking back with nostalgia, I can’t help but feel a twinge of sadness but as an entrepreneur, I understand that disruptive innovation is an inevitable reality in the increasingly competitive 21st century economy.

-Established titans such as Blockbuster Video, Borders Books, Kodak, and Sears have been completely swept away by the gales of “destructive creation,” in the words of economist Joseph Schumpeter, or have been reduced to shells of their former selves.
+Established titans such as Blockbuster Video, Borders Books, Kodak, and Sears have been completely swept away by the gales of “creative destruction,” in the words of economist Joseph Schumpeter, or have been reduced to shells of their former selves.
 Brick and mortar retail, in particular, has been hit hard with the advent of ecommerce, and it is not surprising that market leader Amazon has claimed another scalp with the fall of Toys R Us.

 These on-going trends are consistent with the observations highlighted in Marc Andreessen’s famous 2011 article “Why Software Is Eating The World.”